fizwidget/fizwidget.github.io/source/_posts/2014-07-05-ruby-equals-equals-awesome.markdown

 Foo().not_so_secret # => 42
 ```

 And no, we don't need to write lots of boilerplate getter/setter code in Ruby.
-Placing `attr_accessor :foo` in the class body will generate basic getters/setters for `foo`, which we can expand on later if necessary.
+If we stick `attr_accessor :foo` in the class body, basic getters/setters are generated for `foo`.
+We can add validation logic later on if necessary.

 Ruby is pretty
 --------------